princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 \boldsymbol{w}=\left[\begin{matrix}w_1\\w_2\\\vdots\\w_n\\\end{matrix}\right]^T
 $$

-The variable $$b$$ will be scalar if doing computation for a single datapoint, or it’ll be a $$1$$-by-$$m$$ vector if for multiple datapoints.
-However, in code implementation it will always be a scalar (or more correctly, a vector that has only one entry), but then it gets [broadcasted](https://docs.scipy.org/doc/numpy/user/theory.broadcasting.html#array-broadcasting-in-numpy) into a vector of the right shape during computation.
-(If this doesn’t make sense now, move on and return to this paragraph later after you finish the article).
+The variable b will be scalar if doing computation for a single datapoint, or it’ll be a $$1$$-by-$$m$$ mvector if for multiple datapoints.
+Fundamentally, however, the bias is a scalar (or a $$1$$-by-$$1$$ vector) regardless of number datapoints in the batch.
+There is only one bias for a neuron, and it's simply the weight for the bias node, just like each of the other weights.
+It only gets [broadcasted](https://docs.scipy.org/doc/numpy/user/theory.broadcasting.html#array-broadcasting-in-numpy) (stretched) into a $$1$$-by-$$m$$ vector to match the shape of $$z$$, so that the matrix equation is valid.
+The intuition is that you are applying the same bias to all the datapoint in any given batch, the same way you are applying the same group of weights all the datapoint.

-But note that fundamentally, $$b$$ is a scalar (or a $ 1 $-by-$ 1 $ vector) because it's simply the weight for the bias node, just like each of the other weights.
-If we defined $$b$$ to be a $$1$$-by-$$m$$ vector, we would have the following problems:
+Therefore the full answer for the shape of $$b$$ is that it is fundamentally a scalar (or a $ 1 $-by-$ 1 $ vector) that gets broadcasted into a vector of the right shape during the computation involved in the matrix equation for computing the preactivation.
+(If this still doesn’t make sense here, return to it later after you finish).
+We must keep in mind that b is a parameter of the estimator, and it would be very counterproductive to define it in a way that binds it to the number of examples (datapoints) in a batch.
+This is why its fundamental form is a scalar.

+Here are some problems we would have if we defined b to be fundamentally a 1-by-m vector:

 {% include indent_paragraph.html content=
 "The neuron becomes restricted to a fixed batch size.
-That is, the batch size we use to train the neuron becomes a fixture of the neuron, to the point that we can’t use the neuron to carry out predictions or estimations for a different batch size."
+That is, the batch size we use to train the neuron becomes a fixture of the neuron, to the point that we can’t use the neuron to carry out predictions or estimations for a different batch size.
+<br><br>
+Each example in the batch will have a different corresponding value for $ b $.
+This is not even the case for $ w $, and it is just simply improper for the parameters to change from datapoint to datapoint.
+If that happened, then it means the model is not identical for all datapoints.
+Absolutely appalling."
 %}

-{% include indent_paragraph.html content=
-"Each example in the batch will have a different corresponding value for $ b $, and this is not the case with $ w $, and it is just simply improper for the parameters to change from example to example."
-%}
+When b is broadcasted into the $$1$$-by-$$m$$ vector $$\boldsymbol{b}$$, it is simply the scalar value $$b$$ repeating $$m$$ times.
+It looks like this:

+$$
+\boldsymbol{b}=\left[\begin{matrix}b&b&\cdots&b\\\end{matrix}\right]
+$$

 The variables $$\boldsymbol{X}$$ will depend on the shape of the input data that gets fed to the neuron.
 It could be a vector or matrix (and in neural networks they could even be higher order tensors).
 When multiple datapoints, it’s an $$n$$-by-$$m$$ matrix, and when a single datapoint it's an $$n$$-by-$$1$$ vector.
 It looks like this: